I didn't really like his name to begin with, and upon seeing the man, I knew I didn't like him. He was a

 "Why did I get a D- on my paper," I asked.

 "Because it was wrong," he said.
-And he carried on as if the matter was closed and closed his briefcase on it and tried to leave.
+And he carried on as if the matter was closed and closed his briefcase on

 "But," I said, "I didn't see anything wrong with it."